360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Related Work

-\paragraph{Beyond Camera Viewpoint}~Framebreak~\cite{framebreak} yields impressive results in generating partial panorama from images with a small field of view.
+Framebreak~\cite{framebreak} yielded impressive results in generating partial panorama from images with a small FOV.
 The method requires the manual selection of reference images to be aligned with input images.
-Guided patch-based texture synthesis is then used to generate missing pixels.
+Guided patch-based texture synthesis is used to generate missing pixels.
 The process requires reference images with high similarity with the input.

-Xiao \etal~\cite{SUN360} predicted the viewpoint of a given panoramic observation.
-The prediction generates rough panorama structure and compass-like prediction in determining the location of the viewpoint in 360{\degree}.
-Georgoulis \etal~\cite{Georgoulis_CAMERA_2017} estimated environmental map from the reflectance properties of input images.
-They utilized these properties from a foreground object to estimate the background environment in a panoramic representation.
-In contrast to these works, ours does not rely on reference images as the input, and it synthesizes actual panoramic imagery.
+Xiao~\etal~\cite{SUN360} predicted the viewpoint of a given panoramic observation.
+The prediction generated rough panorama structure and compass-like prediction in determining the location of the viewpoint in 360{\degree}.
+Georgoulis~\etal~\cite{Georgoulis_CAMERA_2017} estimated environmental map from the reflectance properties of input images by utilizing these properties from a foreground object to estimate the background environment in a panoramic representation.
+By contrast, the proposed method does not rely on reference images as the input, and it synthesizes actual panoramic imagery.

-\paragraph{Deep Neural Network (DNN)}~In recent years, learning-based methods rooted in DNN have achieved remarkable success and are widely used to solve various tasks on computational domain.
-The DNN encodes millions of parameters that are suitable for handling tasks that require complex data modeling.
-Generative models such as generative adversarial networks~(GAN)~\cite{NIPS2014_GAN} also enjoy tremendous success in generating novel pixels by learning prior distribution from true data.